 Which? assesses what's happened in the mortgage market since the base rate was first cut, including which banks have passed on the savings to customers.

 Which? explains the pros and cons of taking out a tracker mortgage after two cuts to the Bank of England base rate saw rates drop below 1%.

-As Brexit looms ahead, the Bank of England base rate has been held at 0.75%.
+As Brexit looms ahead, the Bank of England faces pressure to cut the base rate.
 So how could Brexit affect your mortgage and savings interest rates?